-8.1 Based on the risk-profiling of digital currencies under paragraph 7.0, LFIs are required to adopt an appropriate approach in assessing the treatment for the different types of digital currencies.
-The nature and extent of control measures imposed will be commensurate with the risks posed by each digital currency category.

-8.2 Depending on the categories of digital currencies, LFIs are required to employ three-level controls as follows:

-- (i) General controls: Standard controls apply to all categories of admissible digital currencies i.e. CBDCs, stablecoins and non-backed digital currencies. - (ii) Additional controls: Enhanced controls apply to categories of admissible digital currencies with relatively higher risks i.e. stablecoins and non-backed digital currencies, to supplement the general controls. - (iii) Prohibition: Privacy coins and algorithmic stablecoins are not admissible.
+- 8.1 Based on the risk-profiling of digital currencies under paragraph 7.0, LFI^s are required to adopt an appropriate approach in assessing the treatment for the different types of digital currencies.
+The nature and extent of control measures imposed will be commensurate with the risks posed by each digital currency category. - 8.2 Depending on the categories of digital currencies, LFI^s are required to employ three-level controls as follows: - (i) General controls: Standard controls apply to all categories of admissible digital currencies i.e. CBDCs, stablecoins and traditional cryptocurrencies. - (ii) Additional controls: Enhanced controls apply to categories of admissible digital currencies with relatively higher risks i.e. stablecoins and traditional cryptocurrencies, to supplement the general controls. - (iii) Prohibition: Privacy coins and algorithmic stablecoins are not admissible.